 Maryland State Championship

 Live!
-Casino & Hotel Maryland has hosted the Maryland State Poker Championship on several occasions.
-Typically the tournament series takes place in January and features around two dozen events.
+Casino & Hotel Maryland has hosted the Maryland State Poker Championship several times.
+Typically, the tournament series takes place in January and features around two dozen events.
 Most recently, the series has been culminating with a $2,200 buy-in main event featuring a guarantee of $300,000.

 Maryland poker FAQ